api3dao/vitepress-docs/docs/reference/airnode/next/understand/oev-gateway.md

 where:

 - `chainId` - ID of the blockchain where the auction was held.
-- `dapiServerAddress` - Blockchain address of the dAPI server contract.
+- `api3ServerV1` - Blockchain address of the API3 server contract.
 - `oevProxyAddress` - Blockchain address of the proxy data feed contract.
 - `updateId` - Auction update ID.
 - `bidderAddress` - Blockchain address of the winning searcher.